JonGerhardson/serial-query/Readme.md

 `generate_queries_v4.py` automates query generation and data collection from a [SearXNG](https://docs.searxng.org/) instance.
 Starting with a seed query, it expands searches using modifier terms and saves results to CSV.

+## Intended for self-hosted SearxNG instances
+This should in theory work with public instances that do not require an API key, but it is reccomended to host it yourself from [https://github.com/searxng/searxng
+](url)
 ## Key Features

 - **Query Expansion**: Combines base queries with terms from `modifiers.csv`